The Ableton Live warp modes available are instruments in themselves.

 Beats mode is perfect for drum tracks, or other kinds of rhythms, but if you’re using melodic stem files or a master track that you’re trying to preserve characteristics from, you’re not going to want to use beats mode.

-The mode is ideal for anything with a clear pitch like vocals, lead guitar, bass lines, etc. You’re look for dominate melodic or harmonic note structures that don’t emphasize rhythm.
+The Tones warp mode is ideal for anything with a clear pitch like vocals, lead guitar, bass lines, etc. You’re looking for dominate melodic or harmonic note structures that don’t emphasize rhythm.

 You can adjust the Grain Size to shorter or larger settings.
 Basically, the grain size is how the audio file is broken up into tiny parts to warp it.
 Adjust this until it sounds right.